List of players with a 2025 PDC Tour Card

 The Professional Darts Corporation (PDC) grants a Tour Card every year to 128 darts players, which allows them to compete in all PDC ProTour tournaments, those being all Players Championships and European Tours (or qualifiers to the later events in case the player has not automatically qualified).
 Additionally, holding a PDC Tour Card offers further benefits such as automatic qualifications for the UK Open or participation in the qualifying rounds for the World Darts Championship, Grand Slam and World Masters, among others.

 PDC Tour Cards are valid for two years.
 The top 64 players in the PDC Order of Merit (OoM) and the players who won a card last year automatically receive Tour Cards for the rest of the year.
 Tour Cards can be removed if any player resigns it, do not compete in any ProTour event during their first year of their card, or have been banned for a period longer than the remaining duration of the card.

 The top two players from last year's secondary tours (Challenge Tour and Development Tour), along with the players who earned a Tour Card at this year's UK & European Q-Schools, are awarded two-year long cards.
 All these players have their Order of Merit rankings reset to zero since the beginning of the season.

 According to PDC Order of Merit Rule 3.2, in case a tie occurs when two or more players have the same amount of money in the PDC Order of Merit, the countback rule is used to break the tie.
 This rule looks at the cumulative money won by each player in the previous four eligible events, with the players who gained more money being placed higher in the ranking.

 World number 56 Steve Beaton resigned his Tour Card and retired from professional darts, which allowed Nick Kenny to move into the top 64 and retain his Tour Card.
 Leighton Bennett's Tour Card, which he won at the 2024 Q-School, was removed as he had received an eight-year suspension from events sanctioned by the Darts Regulation Authority (DRA).
 Paul Krohne voluntarily gave back his Tour Card which he won at 2024 Q-School.

+List of players

 The following is the list of darts players with a 2025 PDC Tour Card: